Eid al-Adha: Bangladesh

-Eid Ul Adha is commonly known as Korbanir Eid (কোরবানির ঈদ) among Bengalis, which means the festival of Qurbani (sacrifice).
-Bangladesh sacrifices most animals per year during Eid Al Adha, estimates indicate about 13 million animals are sacrificed each year.
+Eid al-Adha (ঈদুল আযহা) is commonly known as Korbanir Eid (কোরবানির ঈদ) or Bakri Eid (বকরি ঈদ) among Bangladeshis.
+Bangladesh sacrifices most animals per year during Eid al-Adha, estimates indicate about 13 million animals are sacrificed each year.
 Starting from the first day of Dhul-Hijjah, temporary cattle markets, known as haat begin to appear across Bangladesh.
 The animals are traditionally decorated with garlands.
-Many working people in Dhaka, goes back to their hometowns to celebrate.
-Traditional Bengali meat dishes like Kala bhuna, Chui Jhal, Khasir Rezala and Qorma are eaten with pulao or rotis, traditionally made of rice flours, or pithas like chitoi and soi pitha.
-In Sylhet, Nunor Bora and Handesh are traditionally served as snacks during tea times or addas.
+Many working people in Dhaka and go back to their hometowns to celebrate.
+Traditional Bangladeshi meat dishes like kala bhuna, chui jhal, khasir rezala and dates are eaten with pulao or rotis, traditionally made of rice flours, or pithas like chitoi and soi pitha.
+In Sylhet, nunor bora and handesh are traditionally served as snacks during tea times or addas.

 Pakistan

 Around the world, different traditions are followed on Eid al-Adha.
-In Pakistan applying henna is a famous tradition amongst women.
-In Pakistan, children receive Eidi which is money and gifts given from elders.
+In Pakistan, applying henna is a famous tradition amongst women.
+Children in Pakistan receive Eidi, which is money and gifts given from elders.